Academics | Faculties | RAMEZ G. CHAGOURY FACULTY OF ARCHITECTURE, ARTS, AND DESIGN | Note from the Dean | NDU

 RC-FAAD/NDU graduates are ambassadors into the world; their work and performance portray the quality of education and reflect the mission of the University which has set to shape responsible and decent human beings.
 Current achievements should neither blind nor stop students from striving to reach even further horizons.
 The creative world is a limitless domain; its edge is human imagination and the God given gift of inspiration.

-Dr. Karen BouJaoude, Interim Dean
+Dr. Karen BouJaoude, Dean

 You have been successfully subscribed to our mailing list